Professional Development and Networking Event -- MIA Fall BBQ

-The MIA Fall BBQ will be held Tuesday, September 8, 2015.
-The event will be held at Kelburn Farm, Richardson International's crop development and research centre located about 10 minutes south of Winnipeg on Highway 75.
+This year's fall BBQ will be on September 8, 2015 and will be held at Kelburn Farm, Richardson International's crop development and research centre located about 10 minutes south of Winnipeg on Highway 75.
 MIA members will be hosted by Brian Hellegards, P.Ag. and his staff at the new, climate controlled ultra-modern building space opened recently.

 Newly Elected Members to Provincial Council